samwich/100DaysOfSwiftUI/notes.md

     - UserDefaults
 - For a real challenge, let the user sort the resorts in `ContentView` either using the default order, alphabetical order, or country order.
     - `Picker` in a `.toolbar {}`

+## Day 100 Final Exam
+- SwiftUI will render optional views if they have a value.
+Is the whole view optional?
+- `EditButton` will automatically switch between Edit and Done when tapped
+- Xcode NSManagedObject subclass generation can overwrite our changes (I don't think this is covered in 100DoSwiftUI)
+- the `animation(nil)` modifier is deprecated
+- coordinator classes help us work with UIViewController
+- use .onChange to observe @State
+- @Published announces changes from a property; @ObservedObject watches an observed object for changes.
+- use an enum for a custom alignment guide because it just provides a static method and should not be instantiated
+-